REST interface

 The client needs to have access to the server without using a password, usually configured using

-.
+ssh-copy-id.
 Instructions for this is out of scope for this document. -

 The server needs have opencpn installed so that it is available on PATH.
 In particular, opencpn-cmd should be accessible from the shell.